0ldcamel/home/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my fat Cau
 ---

+Cau is fat and he eats a lot